Five Questions to Ask A Financial Advisor

 These companies produce insurance products and have an investment wing that manages or brokers investment products and services.

 You can research this question on your own, or you can simply ask the question.
 You may discover that your current advisor has sales quotas and that many of the recommendations you’ve received over the years have counted toward that quota.
-If that is not sitting well with you, consider comparing your current relationship to other advisors.
+If that does not sit well with you, consider comparing your current relationship to other advisors.
 You may find a better fit elsewhere.

 4. What Advanced Training, Designations, or Areas of Focus Do You Have?